RFI – Request for Information

 • Provide a specific, yet fair, amount of time to respond to the request

-Individuals should consider that any RFI they create will be a record of the project’s progress and may be referenced if any legal, financial, or insurance-related issues come up.
-Sticking to a professional RFI process and making sure to use it appropriately is a good way to stay on the right side of any issues that might arise.
+Individuals should consider that any RFI they create will be a record of the project’s progress and may be referenced if any legal, financial, or insurance-related issues arise.
+Sticking to a professional RFI process and using it appropriately is an excellent way to stay on the right side of any potential legal disputes.

 Construction RFI Example